nazmul-karim170/C-SFDA/README.md

 ### **Training**
 We use [hydra](https://github.com/facebookresearch/hydra) as the configuration system.
 By default, the working directory is `./output`, which can be changed directly from `configs/root.yaml` or via hydra command line interface `workdir=${WORK_DIR}`.

 DomainNet-126 experiments are done for 7 domain shifts constructed from combinations of `Real`, `Sketch`, `Clipart`, and `Painting`.
 Before the adaptation, we should have the source model.
-You may train the source model with script `train_source_domainnet.sh` as shown below.
+You may train the source model with script `train_source_DomainNet.sh` as shown below.

 ```bash
 export CUDA_VISIBLE_DEVICES=0,1,2,3